Switzerland Kickstarts Rate Cuts For Major Central Banks - UrduPoint

 Switzerland Kickstarts Rate Cuts For Major Central Banks

-Zurich, (UrduPoint / Pakistan Point News - 21st Mar, 2024) The Swiss National Bank on Thursday became the first major central bank to cut interest rates after a sustained period of hikes to combat soaring inflation, with all eyes on when the US Federal Reserve will follow suit.
+Zurich, (UrduPoint / Pakistan Point News - 22nd Mar, 2024) The Swiss National Bank on Thursday became the first major central bank to cut interest rates after a sustained period of hikes designed to combat soaring inflation, with all eyes on when the US Federal Reserve will follow suit.

 The SNB cut its rate by a quarter point to 1.5 percent following a Swiss tightening policy begun in June 2022.